iFixit/git-scripts/README.md

 the working tree is dirty; automatically managing the stash is frought with danger.

-    feature help

-Shows how to use the script.

     feature start my-awesome-thing

 If the branch `my-awesome-thing` does not exist, a new feature branch